tonymih/tonymih.github.io/_posts/2022-01-23-causal-impact.md

 Either way, this additional data provides the algorithm insights into the trends of the data over time.

-The algorithm uses these insights to models the relationship between the two (or more) time-series in the pre-period.
+The algorithm uses these insights to model the relationship between the two (or more) time-series in the pre-period.
 In other words, it finds a set of rules that best predict the time-series of interest, based on the movements and fluctuations of the other time-series that we provided it.

 Once the algorithm has modelled this relationship, it then looks to apply the learnings from this model in the post-period, the result of which is an estimation for the counterfactual, or what the model *believes would have happened* to our time series if our event never took place!